KenLSM/KenLSM.github.io/content/blog/laravel/index.md

 Once you are done, download and install Vagrant [here](https://www.vagrantup.com/downloads.html).

 ![Vagrant](./vagrant.jpg)
 Well for me, I had encountered some issues.
 The Windows Install package could not run a required DLL.
-Note: It is fine, if you do not see this popup.
+Note: It is fine if you do not see this popup.
 ![Vagrant Error](./vagrant_err.jpg)
 Well, the issue was that this setup didn't have the necessary permission.
 Solution?
 Open Command Prompt as an administrator (right-click on Command Prompt and select Run as Administrator) and type in this line: